programmeratlarge/twin/README.md

-# My AI Digital Twin – Paul Munn
+# AI Digital Twin

-My AI Digital Twin is a conversational AI that represents me, **Paul Munn**, and can interact with visitors on my behalf.
+My AI Digital Twin is a conversational AI that represents me, **Paul**, and can interact with visitors on my behalf.
 It acts as an interactive CV, answering questions about my background, skills, projects, and experience in a natural, chat-based format.

 ---